Olical/olical.github.io/cryogen/resources/templates/md/posts/clojure-projects-from-scratch.md

 $ clj -m hey.core
 ```

 You should see "Hello, World!" printed in your terminal.
-We'll write up some scripts in a little bit that make running your code even easier, but this is a start.
-Let's try jumping into a REPL too, so we can interact with our code live:
+Let's try jumping into a REPL so we can interact with our code directly:

 ```bash
 $ clj